Cookie Painting: Eric Carle Style

 Apply several drops of liquid color or a few toothpick’s worth of gel color to each dish, along with several drops of water.
 For some reason I had this perfectly small squeeze bottle which helped control the amount of water.
 Mix up with one of the brushes and test each color as you go.
 You may find you need to add a bit more color to strengthen certain shades.

-How to paint an Eric Carlisle “very hungry caterpillar” and fruit:
+How to paint Eric Carle “very hungry caterpillar” and fruit cookies:

 After adding a little yellow to fill in the gaps, I used the green brush with a small amount of color to blend all the detail colors.
 After the red face is mostly dry (for me this was after about an hour or less), use the black to add some eyes.